robo-monk/zuccr/README.md

 # README

 Zuccr is an open source social media app, heavily inspired by Facebook.
 Built on Ruby on Rails, alongside the curriculum of [TheOdinProject](https://www.theodinproject.com/).
+Play with it [live](https://zuccr.herokuapp.com/)

 Below, I've listed various key-points I found interesting while developing the app.
 Feel free to copy any of these.